midonet/midonet/docs/actors-model.md

 ## Actors library

-Most likely to be Akka, due to maturity, documentation, ease of use for both Java and Scala, and flexibility in policies for dispatching actors among threads.
+Akka, due to maturity, documentation, ease of use for both Java and Scala, and flexibility in policies for dispatching actors among threads.

 ## Architecture model

-### VRNController
+### SimulationController

-When the `VRNController` receives a `onPacketIn` call, it checks to see if there's already a simulation outstanding for this flow, and defers the packet if so.
-If not, it spawns off a `SimulationProcess` actor which performs the VRN simulation and returns the actions to perform for that flow.
-When a simulation returns, the `VRNController` installs the actions and directs any deferred packets for the flow to that rule.
+When the `SimulationController` actor receives an `onPacketIn` call from the `DatapathController`, it checks to see if there's already a simulation outstanding for this flow, and defers the packet if so.
+If not, it spawns off a `SimulationProcess` actor which performs the networking simulation and returns the packet changes to perform for that flow.
+When a simulation returns, the `SimulationController` instructs the `DatapathController` to install a rule implementing the packet changes from the simulation and directs any deferred packets for the flow to that rule.

+The `SimulationController` and `DatapathController` run in the same actor, and the `DatapathController` design is described in [the Midolman Daemon Design Overview](design-overview.md).

 ### SimulationProcess